yogesh-turing/Meta-CodeBench-APP/review.md

 Model B, C, E:
     - The explanation is incorrect, the following explanation is correct.
-        In the `replayEvents` function, it restored the event from logs, and then it also handled the `deleteEvent` action so it deleted the added event.
+        The model failed to rebuild the aggregate stage, in the `replayEvents` function, it restored the event from logs, and then it also handled the `deleteEvent` action so it deleted the added event.
 So when `getEventDetails` with the event is called, it throws an error.
+In the `replayEvents` function, it should restore to the state as they were before deletion.

 Model F to J:
 The test cases for Update events seems to be incorrect.
 Instead of checking version with `event.version + 1` can you use actual number that should be returned, here I have updated the test case with actual numbers.
 Please have a look and update the unit test.